naver/scavenger/doc/installation.md

 You can override any configuration values with `-D` option.

-- `java -jar -Dgrpc.server.port=8080 scavenger-collector-boot.jar`
+- `java -Dspring.profiles.active=h2 -jar scavenger-collector-boot.jar`

-To change the http(default 9090) and grpc(default 8080) ports used by Collector, you can change the settings below.

-- `server.port`: Tomcat uses 9090 by default
-- `grpc.server.port`: grpc uses 8080 by default

 The collector provides two profiles: `h2` and `local`(default) </br>
 profile enables `spring.profiles.active` and enables the below configuration.</br>